-For Flight Attendants who took Article 30 prior to September 12, 2012, if you terminate employment after you reach age 45, but before age 55 and you have at least twenty (20) years of Company seniority, you are eligible for Article 30 early resignation, which provides limited Retiree Standard Medical (RSM) Option and Retiree Life Insurance Benefit coverage.
+For Flight Attendants who took Article 30 prior to September 12, 2012, if you terminate employment after you reach age 45, but before age 55 and you have at least twenty (20) years of Company seniority, you are eligible for Article 30 early resignation, which provides limited RSM Option and Retiree Life Insurance Benefit coverage.

-If you terminate employment under Article 30, you and your eligible dependents are covered under the RSM Option (you are not eligible for coverage under the Retiree Value Plus Option or the RHMO Option [if you are Pre-65 and reside in Puerto Rico]).
+If you terminate employment under Article 30, you and your eligible dependents are covered under the RSM Option (you are not eligible for coverage under the Retiree Value Plus Option or the RHMO Option [if you are pre-65 and reside in Puerto Rico]).
 In general, your benefits are the same as those described, with the following exceptions:

-- The medical maximum benefit for each covered family member is \$20,000.
-Annual restoration does not apply. - The annual deductible is currently \$200 per individual (\$600 per family). - Coverage ends upon your death or when your surviving spouse becomes eligible for Medicare, if later. - For Flight Attendants who took Article 30 on or after September 12, 2012, you are not eligible for Retiree Medical benefits.
+The medical maximum benefit for each covered family member is \$20,000.
+Annual restoration does not apply.

+- The annual Deductible is currently \$200 per individual (\$600 per family). - Coverage ends upon your death or when your surviving Spouse becomes eligible for Medicare, if later. - For Flight Attendants who took Article 30 on or after September 12, 2012, you are not eligible for medical benefits under the Plans.